brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Common Technology
 Bionics.
 From small cosmetic enhancements (Cyber) to brain-inside-a-robot (called Borgs).
 See Bionics on page 72.
 Humanoid robots.
 Called Automatons and barely indistinguishable from humans.
 Flying cars.
-Called �Grav�, just about everything can be made to fly, including restaurant tables and lamps.
+Called 'Grav', just about everything can be made to fly, including restaurant tables and lamps.
 Free, clean and safe energy.
 Called Solid State Generators (or just Generators for short), they are ubiquitous.
 Cures for everything.
 Any disease or human ailment except old age can be cure by hypodermic injection.
 Faster than light space travel.
 Everyone can visit other planets for their holidays.
 Called Light Jumping, safe and easy.
 Virtual world internet.
-It�s called Gaia and so real that humans can be fooled into thinking it is real.
+It's called Gaia and so real that humans can be fooled into thinking it is real.
 Food replicators.
-Food can be converted from a material called �Biomatter� into any organic matter, particularly food.
+Food can be converted from a material called 'Biomatter' into any organic matter, particularly food.
 This happens in Bioreorganisers.
 The food designs are Gaia Entities.
 Rare
 Energy weapons.
 Expensive weapon and ammunition.
 Only owned by those really keen on violence.
 Owning your own space craft.
 Good ones are expensive and bad ones are rarely owned by anyone except player character teams.